 The Engineering Management Career Track: A Detailed Guide

 Explore the career path for engineering leaders, from Technical Lead to VP of Engineering.
-This guide covers the responsibilities, skill shifts, and challenges at each stage of the engineering management ladder.
+This guide covers the responsibilities, skill shifts, and.

 For many software engineers, there comes a point in their career when they face a critical decision: continue down the path of a senior individual contributor (IC), becoming a Staff or Principal Engineer, or transition to the engineering management track.
 While the IC path focuses on deep technical expertise and hands-on coding, the management track is about empowering others and scaling your impact through a team.